Tweet of the Day: Sanctuary

 Perkins looked away less the Turian see the tears that swelled in his eyes.
 It took a few seconds for Perkins to recover, but recover he did.

 “Listen, kid, my people, my home world, my…,” Perkins swallowed, “species are lost.
 Six thousand years of history, maybe a million and half of evolution, gone, about to become a footnote in galactic history.
 I…dammit… we were arrogant, stupid, ambitious and just well, we sort of blundered into the galaxy like…I don’t know… bratty kids.”
 Perkins put a heavy hand on the Tarcitus’ shoulder, “And maybe your people will survive this.
 If they do, if you do, please, remember us.
-Remember that we…we were…okay?”
+Remember that we…who we were…who we wanted to be…okay?”

 Tarcitus stood straight, “Will kick the Reaper’s out of Palaven and then we will come for Earth.
 The hit us hard, but we are hitting back.
 It was the humans who stopped the Reapers three years ago, we owe you that and much more and we turians, well, we pay our debts.”